 The Rinnai Tankless Hot Water Heaters run on natural gas or propane, and can provide 5.3-9.8 gallons per minute, depending on the model you select.
 You do need to purchase a special vent pipe for these units.
 Though you invest upfront, you can recoup and then some when paying your water bill.

 Mr. Tankless says the longevity of a gas-powered tankless water heater is much longer than that of an electric-powered tankless heater.
-Plus, he says, you’ll save up to 50% on your monthly gas bill.
+Plus, he says, you’ll save significantly on your monthly gas bill.
+According to energy.gov, gas-powered tankless water heaters generate higher flow rates than electric ones:

 Mr. Tankless recommends Rinnai gas-powered models.
 “The Rinnai has been around the longest.
 They have great warranties.
 And the unit is solid,” he tells me.